fractalide/nixos-infrastructure/README.md

-WARNING: Do not play around with the hostname file by changing it's content.
+WARNING: Do not play around with the host.name file by changing it's content.
 You are in for a world of pain if you do.
 Instead experiment with services and packages by adding them into your specific machine.